 Special Report (a $19.99 value) – Free

 It’s one item that can make a huge difference in your marketing, particularly in today’s highly competitive legal marketplace.
-A simple step by step guide to ensure that your marketing is built around this crucial factor.
-I recommend you read it, and read more than once.
+A simple step-by-step guide to ensure that your marketing is built around this crucial factor.
+I recommend you read it and read it more than once.

 Even those that think they already know this realize that they’re not putting it into practice in all of their marketing materials.
 Use this element in conversations, websites, email campaigns, direct mail pieces, letters to clients, brochures, etc. for a dramatic effect on your marketing.